behdad88/behdad/README.md

 # Greetings!
-I am Behdad, a Data and Business Analyst based in Shiraz, Iran.
+I am Behdad, a Data and Business Analyst based in Hamburg, Germany.

 Thorough and meticulous Data Analyst passionate about helping businesses succeed.
 Possessing strong technical skills rooted in substantial training as an engineer.

-I am currently available and looking for a new position in my field.
-I am looking forward for new challenges and a place where I can hone my skills and challenge myself.
+I am currently working at FREENOW HQ as a data analyst.

 ### Elsewhere on the internet